By @wagslane (twitter)

 Understanding the Threshold

 Every Shamir sharing scheme has a total number of shares and a threshold.
 The threshold is the number of shares required to reconstruct the original secret.
-With five shares and a threshold of three, only three of the five shares need to be used to calculate the original secret.
+For example, with five shares and a threshold of three, you only need three of the five shares to calculate the original secret.

 The Maths – Lines